Acne is one of the most common skin conditions in the world, affecting an estimated 85% of people at some point in their lives.

 These are two common acne medications for the skin that have antibacterial properties.

 The antioxidants studied were vitamin B3, linoleic (omega-6) fatty acid and sodium ascorbyl phosphate (SAP), which is a vitamin C derivative.

 These specific antioxidants are not found in honey or cinnamon, but there is a possibility that other antioxidants may have a similar effect.

-Honey and cinnamon also have the ability to fight bacteria and reduce inflammation, which are two factors that trigger acne (23, 24, 25).
 While the anti-inflammatory, antioxidant and antibacterial properties of honey and cinnamon may benefit acne-prone skin, no studies exist on their ability to treat acne.

 How to Make a Honey and Cinnamon Mask

 - Mix 2 tablespoons honey and 1 teaspoon cinnamon together to form a paste.

 - After cleansing, apply the mask to your face and leave it on for 10–15 minutes.

 - Rinse the mask off completely and pat your face dry.